serokell/blog-posts/README.md

-`blog-posts` is a place for working on new articles for the [Serokell blog](https://serokell.io/blog).
+`blog-posts` is a place for working on new articles for the [Serokell blog](https://serokell.io/blog) as well as for content to be published on guest sources.

 We decided to create it to make the process more convenient for developers.